CCOMJHC/common_data_readers/python/kongsberg/par3/README.md

 # par3 module - NOAA
 par3 module (originally developed by Glen) used by NOAA for reading .all files

-Can be used in one of two major ways:
+Can be used in one of three major ways:

 ## 1. Mapping/Seeking records: